How to Get a Private Investigator License in North Carolina

 Last updated: March 2, 2026

 North Carolina is one of the fastest-growing states, with strong demand in Charlotte, Raleigh, and the Research Triangle, making it an excellent place to start a career as a private investigator.
 Licensing in North Carolina is overseen by the North Carolina Private Protective Services Board (PPSB).
-The process requires 0 hours of pre-license education and costs between $1,700 and $2,700 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the North Carolina PI Licensing Exam (administered by North Carolina Private Protective Services Board (PPSB)) with a score of at least 70%.

-North Carolina requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+North Carolina does not require any pre-license education hours.
 Budget between $1,700 and $2,700 for the total licensing process, including education, application, and exam fees.
 Most aspiring private investigators complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |